GianniSandy/Development-Tooling/uniface-project-setup-tool/README.md

  * The tool can now be used by opening a command prompt in the root of the Uniface project you wish to setup and typing "projectsetup"

 WARNING!
 For Uniface 9.7 is available an extension using USYS97 env variable, ProjectSetup97.bat as startup batch file and ProjectSetup97 as base dir into UnifacePackages folder.
-         Extension developed from Gianni Sandigliano on 2017.03.10 is based on this 9.7 environment.
+         Extensions developed from Gianni Sandigliano committed on 2017.03.10 are based on this 9.7 environment.

 ## Usage ##